TRudenko22/CTT/README.md

 ## Context
-My friends and I always frequent Crepes Tea House in southwick on Tuesday evenings.
+My friends and I always frequent Crepes Tea House in Southwick on Tuesday evenings.

-Every Tuesday we have to deal with the paradox of choice choosing a Tea.
+We have to deal with the paradox of choice choosing a Tea.

 This program seeks to change that.